project-sync

 Optionally, also check if there are existing result files to pull from:

-If relevant log files exist, read them and pre-fill the answers for the user to confirm.
+If relevant result summaries or reports exist, read them and pre-fill the answers for the user to confirm.
+Treat raw logs as supporting material, not paper-facing evidence, unless the user confirms the numbers.

 Step 3 — Preview the Entry